codepathIOS7/MSUGroups/README.md

 **Required Must-have Stories**

-* Users can create/edit an account and login and logout of app
+* -[x] Users can create/edit an account and login and logout of app
-* Users can add their socials to their accounts
+* -[ ] Users can add their socials to their accounts
-* Users can add their classes to their accounts
+* -[ ] Users can add their classes to their accounts
-* Students can view other students' socials based on classes they're in
+* -[ ] Students can view other students' socials based on classes they're in

 **Optional Nice-to-have Stories**

-* Users can be put into groups with other students based on their classes and message all the students
+* -[ ] Users can be put into groups with other students based on their classes and message all the students

 ### 2. Screen Archetypes